Background

 The SARPcheck Structure

 SARPcheck is overseen by the London-based not-for-profit organisation, SARP Ltd, which guarantees the programme's integrity and standardisation through the provision of its documentation and standard agreements.
-This not-for-profit organisation accredits Safety and Quality Organisations (SQOs) that conduct audits under a standardised bilateral agreement with the airline being audited.
+This not-for-profit organisation accredits audit companies that conduct audits under a standardised bilateral agreement with the airline being audited.
 SARPcheck auditors, subject to rigorous selection criteria and training requirements, are seasoned experts from various operational sectors of the industry.

 The Audit

-Four auditors evaluate all relevant SARPs from the ICAO Annexes 1, 2, 6(P1), 8, 17, 18, and 19 at the auditee's location over a span of four days, contributing to a total of 16 on-site man-days.
+Four auditors evaluate all applicable SARPs from the ICAO Annexes 1, 2, 6(P1), 8, 17, 18, and 19 at the auditee's location over a span of four days for fleets above 5.7 tons MTOW and three days for fleets below, contributing to a total of 16 on-site man-days or 12 respectively.
 These auditors directly review the SARPs without the aid of separate queries designed specifically for the audit.
-Given that ICAO SARPs may occasionally appear somewhat ambiguous, a comprehensive checklist is employed.
-This checklist arms the auditors with keywords, scopes, and focus notes for each SARP, thus serving as an indispensable instrument for the audit's application.
+Given the complexity of ICAO Annexes and the diversity of the included SARPs, a comprehensive applicability matrix is employed.
+This matrix arms the auditors with a logic sequence and SARP clusters across all Annexes, thus serving as an indispensable instrument for the audit's application.
 The SARPcheck Procedures Manual (SCPM) along with tailored auditor training specific to SARPcheck outline the audit methodology, ensuring an efficient and seamless auditing process.
-Continue reading below for further details on the Registry and the SQOs.
+Continue reading below for further details on the Registry and the audit companies.

 The Registry

-Three accredited Safety Quality Organisations (SQOs), designated as auditing entities under the SARPcheck programme, constitute the foundational operational framework of the initiative.
-With over two decades of experience in developing and managing esteemed global aviation audit programmes, most SQOs and their management teams channel their extensive knowledge and proficiency into SARPcheck.
-Regardless of their headquarters' locations, the SQOs guarantee the programme's truly global coverage: their seasoned auditors, stationed worldwide, possess an in-depth understanding of the aviation industry's regional nuances, along with local regulations, customs, and languages.
+Three accredited audit companies, designated as auditing entities under the SARPcheck programme, constitute the foundational operational framework of the initiative.
+With over two decades of experience in developing and managing esteemed global aviation audit programmes, most founding audit companies and their management teams channel their extensive knowledge and proficiency into SARPcheck.
+Regardless of their headquarters' locations, the audit companies guarantee the programme's truly global coverage: their seasoned auditors, stationed worldwide, possess an in-depth understanding of the aviation industry's regional nuances, along with local regulations, customs, and languages.